The Balmy Army – Introduction

 Enough excuses.

 I’m starting a long term project called Balmy Army.
-It’s part art, part activism and part mutual care project.
+It’s part art, part activism and part mutual care project that sets out to educate those in power and inform care-givers through storytelling.
 I want to help you fight for what should be a basic right…. good mental health care.
 I want to do this because I know how much bad mental health care affected me. (i’m lucky to still be here).
 It’s going to start in Great Manchester – but hopefully could be a national thing…

 SO, let’s do this thing, let’s make an army of young people who are struggling with their mental health.
 Let’s not be ashamed of who we are, let’s be fucking proud of what we can do together.
 Let’s imagine something brilliant and kind and that actually works.